Arshlankhan786/Arshlankhan786/README.md

 # 💫 About Me:
-✨ I am Learning JavaScript .<br>🎉 Already learned HTML, CSS & BOOTSTRAP.<br>🔥 My Goal is to Become a Web Developer.<br>💥 Making Websites For Fun.<br>⚡Trying to make New things.<br>💭Any Time Available For Help...
+✨ I am Learning React .<br>🎉 Already learned HTML, CSS, BOOTSTRAP & JAVASCRIPT.<br>🔥 My Goal is to Become a Web Developer.<br>💥 Making Websites For Fun.<br>⚡Trying to make New things.<br>💭Any Time Available For Help...

 ## 🌐 Socials: